Garage Door Wire Broke

 Inspect your garage door cables every 6-12 months as part of routine maintenance.
 During inspection:

-• Look closely at cables for fraying, rust, or damage
+• Look closely at cables for fraying, rust, or damage2

 • Test door balance by manually lifting it halfway and releasing—it should stay in place